 - To execute a transfer, log into your account and head to the Money Out tab.

-- Then, choose your recipient, the amount, and their pickup location.
-Make a note of the reference number for the transaction because they’ll need it to collect.
+- Choose your recipient, the amount, and their pickup location.
+Note the transaction’s reference number because they’ll need it to collect the funds.

-It only takes a few minutes for the funds to be available, and the service is accessible during normal Walmart store hours.
+The funds only take a few minutes to be available, and the service is accessible during normal Walmart store hours.
 Cash pickups are available in all 50 states and Puerto Rico.

-Unfortunately, there’s a small fee for each transfer, which goes up the more cash you’re sending.
-With that said, if you’re able to send funds for free through another free payment app — like with Zelle, Venmo, or PayPal — I recommend taking that route.
+Unfortunately, each transfer incurs a small fee, which increases the more cash you send.
+If you can send funds for free through another free payment app — like Zelle, Venmo, or PayPal — I recommend taking that route.

-However, the main difference is that with Bluebird, the recipient gets cold hard cash, as opposed to electronic funds.
+However, the main difference is that with Bluebird, the recipient gets cold, hard cash, instead of electronic funds.

 Amex Offers

-Since the Bluebird prepaid card is issued by Amex, users get access to the credit card issuer’s well-known cash back perks.
-Just like with an American Express card, Bluebird comes with a wide variety of discount and cash back offers.
+Since Amex issues the Bluebird prepaid card, users can access the credit card issuer’s well-known range of offers.
+Just like with an American Express card, Bluebird includes various discounts and exclusive offers.

-Most of the deals are on shopping and dining and will regularly rotate and update on a monthly basis.
+Most deals are on shopping and dining and will regularly rotate and update monthly.
 You might even get early access to concerts and other fun events.

 Roadside Assistance